taylorsegell/Diabetes-Predictor-Application/README.md

-# Leveraging Cloud Pak for Data to Utilize Machine Learning for Diabetes Prediction and Build an Interactive Web Application
+# Leveraging Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai to Utilize Machine Learning for Diabetes Prediction and Build an Interactive Web Application

 >View the Live Application [Here](https://diabetes.sokratic.app/)

-In this project, we showcase how IBM Cloud Pak for Data can be utilized to leverage machine learning techniques for predicting a patient's diabetes status.
+In this project, we showcase how IBM Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai can be utilized to leverage machine learning techniques for predicting a patient's diabetes status.
 The primary focus is on developing a robust machine learning model with IBM Watson Machine Learning (WML) as the base for model deployment.
-With the power of Cloud Pak for Data, we demonstrate the seamless integration of Python programming, Jupyter Notebooks, scikit-learn, Pandas, Flask, and Plotly Dash to create an interactive web application.
+With the power of Cloud Pak for Data and watson<span style="color: blue;font-weight: 400;">x</span>.ai, we demonstrate the seamless integration of Python programming, Jupyter Notebooks, scikit-learn, Pandas, Flask, and Plotly Dash to create an interactive web application.

-By utilizing Cloud Pak for Data, you'll see how machine learning models can be constructed, trained, and deployed with ease.
+By utilizing Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai, you'll see how machine learning models can be constructed, trained, and deployed with ease.
 We highlight the importance of feature selection, data preprocessing, and hyperparameter tuning in achieving accurate diabetes predictions.
-With Cloud Pak for Data's support, Jupyter Notebooks provide an interactive and collaborative environment for developing and refining machine learning models.
+With Cloud Pak for Data and watson<span style="color: blue;font-weight: 400;">x</span>.ai's support, Jupyter Notebooks provide an interactive and collaborative environment for developing and refining machine learning models.

 To deliver the trained machine learning model to end-users, we deploy it within a web-based application using Flask, a lightweight and versatile web framework.
 The integration of Plotly Dash enhances the visualization capabilities of the web application, allowing users to have an interactive and visually appealing experience.

-With Cloud Pak for Data, you'll gain proficiency in essential tools and frameworks used in the machine learning community.
+With Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai, you'll gain proficiency in essential tools and frameworks used in the machine learning community.
 You'll be able to leverage the power of IBM Watson Machine Learning, Python programming, scikit-learn, Pandas, Flask, and Plotly Dash to develop and deploy machine learning applications effectively.

-This project serves as a demonstration, showcasing how IBM Cloud Pak for Data enables seamless integration of machine learning models into web applications, offering a scalable and efficient solution for deploying machine learning applications.
-By utilizing Cloud Pak for Data, you can unlock the full potential of machine learning and create impactful applications for solving real-world problems.
+This project serves as a demonstration, showcasing how IBM Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai enables seamless integration of machine learning models into web applications, offering a scalable and efficient solution for deploying machine learning applications.
+By utilizing Cloud Pak for Data and watson<span style="color: blue;font-weight: 400;">x</span>.ai, you can unlock the full potential of machine learning and create impactful applications for solving real-world problems.

 ![Prediction App](screenshots/app-prediction.gif)